 For the eyes of the Lord are on the righteous, And His ears are open to their prayers; But the face of the Lord is against those who do evil.
 (1 Peter 3:12)

 The requirement jumps right out at you, doesn’t it?
 Even if you are a Christian, the only way to guarantee that God will hear your prayers is to live a life of personal holiness.
-I’m not talking about some unattainable sinless perfection.
-That isn’t possible for born sinners such as us.
+Of course, I’m not talking about some unattainable sinless perfection.
+Such perfection isn’t possible for born sinners such as us.
 But I am talking about making the confession of sins and the actual repentance of them integral parts of your walk with Christ.

 I’ve known some Christian singles who chose to live with members of the opposite sex rather than get married.
 I’ve known other Christians who frequently got drunk on alcohol or high on drugs.
 I’ve known others who consistently conducted themselves in other sinful ways.
 Concerning these Christians, I’ve asked myself, “Is God even hearing their prayers?”
 Based upon the passages that I gave earlier, a solid case can be made to answer, “No, He’s not.”